gseidler/The-MSX-Red-Book/the_msx_red_book.md

 This routine is used by the Factor Evaluator to apply the "FN" function.
 The function name Variable is first located (51A1H) to obtain the address of the function definition in the program text.
 Each formal Variable from the function definition is located in turn (5EA4H) and its address pushed onto the Z80 stack.
 As each one is found the corresponding actual parameter is evaluated (4C64H) and pushed onto the stack with it.
 If necessary the type of the actual parameter is converted to match that of the formal parameter (517AH)'

 When both lists are exhausted each formal Variable address and actual parameter are popped from the stack in turn.
-Each Variable is then copied from the Variable Storage Area to PARM2 with its value replaced by the actual parameter.
-It should be noted that, because PARM2 is only a hundred bytes long, a maximum of nine double precision parameters is allowed.
-When all the actual parameters have been copied to PRM2 the entire contents of PARM1 (the current parameter area) are pushed onto the Z80 stack and PARM2 is copied to PARM1 (518EH).
+Each Variable is then copied from the Variable Storage Area to [PARM2](#parm2) with its value replaced by the actual parameter.
+It should be noted that, because [PARM2](#parm2) is only a hundred bytes long, a maximum of nine double precision parameters is allowed.
+When all the actual parameters have been copied to [PARM2](#parm2) the entire contents of [PARM1](#parm1) (the current parameter area) are pushed onto the Z80 stack and [PARM2](#parm2) is copied to [PARM1](#parm1) (518EH).
 Register pair HL is then set to the start of the function body in the program text and the expression is evaluated (4C5FH).
-The old contents of PARM1 are popped from the stack and restored.
+The old contents of [PARM1](#parm1) are popped from the stack and restored.
 Finally the result of the evaluation is type converted if necessary to match the function name type (517AH).

 A user defined function differs from a normal expression in only one respect, it has its own set of local Variables.
-These Variables are created in PARM1 when the function is invoked and disappear when it terminates.
+These Variables are created in [PARM1](#parm1) when the function is invoked and disappear when it terminates.
 When a normal Variable search is initiated by the Expression Evaluator the region examined is the Variable Storage Area.
-However, if NOFUNS is non-zero, indicating at least one active user function, PARM1 will be searched instead, only if this fails will the search move on to the global Variables in the Variable Storage Area.
+However, if [NOFUNS](#nofuns) is non-zero, indicating at least one active user function, [PARM1](#parm1) will be searched instead, only if this fails will the search move on to the global Variables in the Variable Storage Area.
 Using a local Variable area specific to each invocation of a function means that the same Variable names can be used throughout without the Variables overwriting each other or the global Variables.

 It is worth noting that a user defined function is slower than an inline expression or even a subroutine.
 The search carried out to find the function name Variable, plus the large amount of stacking and destacking, are significant overheads.